 Step 5: Complete the home study.
 Foster-adoptive parents must complete the Missouri home study, as you would for any form of adoption.

 Step 6: Wait for placement.
 If you’re interested in foster parenting, this may not take long; there are plenty of children that need foster homes.
 If you’re interested only in adopting from foster care in Missouri, it may take slightly longer to be matched with a child.

 Have good physical health as well as mental health

 Live in a home (whether that’s an apartment, condominium or a house) that meets Missouri licensing standards

 Complete child abuse and neglect checks as well as criminal record checks

 Your marital status isn’t important to the state of Missouri; you can be single or married.
 Whether or not you have other children will also not affect your eligibility for adopting through foster care in Missouri.

-Of the 13,000 children in Missouri’s foster care system, 1,200 are eligible for adoption.
-There are multiple agencies that post Missouri adoption photolistings online.
-While location may be a factor for you as well, a few of those foster care adoption photolistings can be found at:
+Of the more than 13,000 children in Missouri’s foster care system at any given time, more than 1,200 are adopted each year.
+There are multiple agencies that post Missouri adoption photo listings online.
+A few of those Missouri foster care adoption photo listings can be found at:

 Choosing the type of adoption you want to pursue is one of the most significant choices in the entire adoption process.
 Take your time and research all of your options.
 If you are still exploring the different types of adoption, and domestic infant adoption is one avenue you’re considering, you may find it helpful to get more free adoption information from American Adoptions.